defano/wyldcard/README.md

  `functionKey`      | Sent when a function (i.e, F1) key is pressed; sends the number of the function key as its argument (`on functionKey whichKey`, `whichKey` is a number between 1 and 12).
- `returnKey`        | Sent when the return key is pressed over a part `tabKey`           | Sent when the tab key is pressed `doMenu`           | Sent to the current card when the user chooses a menu from the menu bar; send the menu name and menu item name as arguments to the message, for example, `on doMenu theMenu, theMenuItem`
+ `returnKey`        | Sent when the return key is pressed over a part `tabKey`           | Sent when the tab key is pressed `doMenu`           | Sent to the current card when the user chooses a menu from the menu bar; passes the menu and menu item name as arguments to the message, for example, `doMenu "Edit", "Undo"`
+ `choose`           | Sent to the current card when the tool selection changes; passes the tool name and number as arguments, for example, `choose "Brush", 7`

 Messages do not need to originate from HyperCard, nor are they limited to those listed in the table above.
 A script may send a message of its own creation to another part (or to itself) using the `send` command.